cyclopticnerve/PyPlate/README.md

 by 'pybaker.py' to determine which files/folders it can (or rather, *can't*) operate on.

-Files in the new project are divided, internally, into four cateigories:
+Files in the new project are divided, internally, into four categories:
 1. the file's COMPLETE contents
 2. the file's headers
 3. the file's text (other that the header)